hackerinpink/hackerinpink/README.md

 ### Hi there 👋

+I am Ainsel, for Ainsel means me.
+Nice to meet you!

+Credit to [Sangled](https://twitter.com/Sangled) for the picrew in my avatar!

 <!--
 **myAinsel/myAinsel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.